finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 [EARLY ACCESS] Upsert portfolio properties

-Upsert one or more property values to a portfolio.
-All properties must be of the domain Portfolio.
+Update or insert one or more properties onto a single portfolio.
+A property will be updated if it  already exists and inserted if it does not.
+All properties must be of the domain &#39;Portfolio&#39;.

 ### Example
 ```java